thdwyer/ioztst/README.md

             be given the opportunity to edit the config file while running the Install script.
-The modification you will need to make is termed the basedir and you will need to paste it into the config file where the entry looks something like this: basedir=/mnt/$USER/devicerootdir
+The modification you will need to make is termed the basedir and you will need to paste it into the config file where the entry should look something like this: basedir=/mnt/$USER/devicerootdir
             Note that there is no '/' at the end of the directory name.
             There is already a sample entry you can overwrite: